-"Knowledge Building Initiatives are a key element of the GoSports Foundation's focus on the development of the sports ecosystem in India.
-Since our inception, we have conceptualised and executed conclaves and workshops, and put out literature aimed at increasing the awareness of not just athletes, but also professionals from allied disciplines who are instrumental in shaping their journeys, including their coaches and parents.
-The objectives of our initiatives continue to be:
+"Knowledge building initiatives are a key component of our focus on the development of the sports ecosystem.
+Since our inception, we have conceptualized and conducted workshops and conclaves, and created and disseminated material aimed at increasing the awareness of not just athletes, but also sporting professionals".

-We have collaborated with academies and federations and various domain experts to conduct workshops for athletes, coaches and sporting parents around topics related to their sport.
-This includes sessions on sports science, mentorship, movement literacy, learning strategies, importance of rest and recovery, emotional intelligence, etc. We are the Official Knowledge Partner to the Board of Control for Cricket in India (BCCI), and have conducted workshops on team building and media management for the Women's National team and the U-19 team ahead of their respective World Cup campaigns.
+We regularly conduct and collaborate with various academies, federations and domain experts to conduct workshops for athletes, coaches, and sporting parents on topics related to sport.
+We are also the Official Knowledge Partner to the Board of Control for Cricket in India (BCCI), and have conducted workshops for the Women’s National team and the U-19 team ahead of their respective successful World Cup campaigns.

-We conduct regular conclaves to bring together stakeholders in the Indian sporting ecosystem.
+We conduct conclaves to bring together stakeholders in the sporting ecosystem.

-In 2015, the inaugural Coaches’ Conclave was conducted to encourage cross-learning and upskilling for approximately 150 coaches from various sports.
-Sessions were led by luminaries like Badminton Chief National Coach Pullela Gopichand, swimming coach of many Olympians, Nihar Ameen, and former physiotherapist of the Indian Men’s Cricket team, John Gloster.
+In 2015, we conducted the inaugural Coaches’ Conclave to encourage cross-learning and upskilling for approximately 150 coaches from various sports, with sessions by sporting luminaries like Pullela Gopichand, Nihar Ameen, and John Gloster.

-In 2017, the second Athletes’ Conclave, themed around the ‘Gold Standard’ brought 70 able-bodied and differently-abled GoSports Foundation athletes together from across the length and breadth of the country, for sessions on nutrition, media management, sports science, mental health, career management, etc by domain experts and our Advisory Board members Abhinav Bindra and Rahul Dravid.
+In 2017, the “Gold Standard” Athletes’ Conclave brought 70 able-bodied and differently-abled athletes together for sessions on nutrition, media management, sports science, mental health, career management, etc. by domain experts and our Advisory Board members.

 In 2018, the team worked with the International Shooting Sport Federation (ISSF) to put out its first ever publication intended for international use, intended as a one-stop shop to address topics relevant to shooters across the world.